About once a week, we get a client demanding that their ex endure supervised visitation.

-Generally, supervised visitation is protects children from potentially dangerous situations.
-At the same time, supervised visitation allows parents access to their children in a safe setting.
+Generally, supervised visitation is protecting children from potentially dangerous situations.
+At the same time, it allows parents access to their children in a safe setting.

 Who supervises the visits if a judge if I have to have my visits supervised?